algolia/instantsearch/packages/instantsearch-specs/content/widgets/range-input.md

 classes:
   - name: .ais-RangeInput
     description: the root div of the widget
+  - name: .ais-RangeInput--noRefinement
+    description: the root div of the widget with no refinement
   - name: .ais-RangeInput-form
     description: the wrapping form
   - name: .ais-RangeInput-label